Color theory – a little physics for the artist

 Now that you know about the three different properties of color try to judge colors that you see by these three properties.
 If you need some help to judge a certain color then use the Munsell Wall chart.

 This color definetly is neither blue nor green.
 Is it red?
 Yes a little bit.
 Is it also yellow?
 A little bit too.
 So it must be a yellow-red or simply orange.
 But it is not a pure yellow-red.
 The chroma is neither neutral/grey nor full strenght.
 It’s lightness is about half dark and half light – so it’s about value 5 or so.

 In fact this color is 2.5YR 6/6 in the Munsell Notation System which means a yellow-orange hue of 2.5, a value of 6 with a croma of 6.
 (Again: photos of the big Munsell book ; Virtual Munsell Color Wheel )

 In case to match this particular color mix a pile of yellow and red (for example Cadium Yellow and Cadmium Red) to a strong chromatic orange.
 Now come the neutrals in handy (how to mix neutrals and store mixtures in bulk can be read here).

 Take your Value 6 Neutral and mix the orange in.
 Not too much at first to judge the needed portion for going another step to more chroma.
 Our original orange mix also has a value of about 6 so the lightness of the neutral-orange mix won’t change.
 Now you can move closer to your target color by playing with yellow, red and neutral.

-Most of the colors that we see in nature are low chroma colors (see Munsell analysis of different objects).
+Most of the colors that we see in nature are low chroma colors (see Munsell analysis of different objects or read this excellent article on the blog “Muddy Colors”).
 Most skin tones fall into a small range between the reds and yellow-reds at less than chroma 4 – for black and for white, for yellow and red ones.
 See here at the bottom of the page.